app-generator/docs-old/content/getting-started-with/next-js.md

 A Real Next JS Sample

 Obviously, the above sample is pretty simple and minimal, just to make curious the audience.
-In this section is mentioned a production-ready **Next JS** sample released by Creative-Tim as an open-source project.&#x20;
+In this section is mentioned a production-ready **Next JS** sample released by Creative-Tim as an open-source project.

 > [Next JS Material Kit](https://bit.ly/37l2piJ) - is a modern UI Kit for Next JS